SemwebServices/PubSubHubBubFacade/README.md

 functions.
 If you're here looking for information about the Common Alerting Protocol (CAP) see this link https://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html and that project.

+### Features

+* As of the version 2017-02-14 the server is much more observant of http-last-modified and uses the http if-modified-since header .
+This should greatly reduce polling traffic for servers that properly observe the general HTTP caching mechanics.
+The database also now tracks the expires header, although currently does not observe it.

 ## Technology

 Currently implemented in Java using the groovy-on-grails framework, but runnable as a microservice using the